-Search lists in Web of science and MEDLINE were downloaded to an excel file by HZ.
-HZ, OK, TGO, HM, RS independently screened the abstracts and titles of 3408 papers, removed duplicates and titles that were not relevant.
+Search lists in Web of Science and MEDLINE were downloaded to an excel file by HZ.
+HZ, OK, TGO, HM, RS independently screened the abstracts and titles of 3,408 papers, removed duplicates and titles that were not relevant.
 CK conducted a second screening of the remaining 157.
 CK reviewed the downloaded PDFs of 47 articles and screened for papers including data on COVID-19 and HCW mental health.
-From the updated search on 01.05.2020 a total of 10 papers met the inclusion criteria (see Figure 1).
-One article was included in the Chinese language, screening and data extracted was completed by HZ.
+From the updated search on 01

-Figure 1 Flow chart of search strategy and study selection
+Figure 1.
+Flow chart of search strategy and study selection.